 Our people and the activities are the only components within our organisation (our complex adaptive system) and is the right granularity level (key in a complex system) for our organisation to be able to have a context independent definition.
 Through this we are therefore able to build our way of working, where we of course always need to fulfil the context independent organizational principles* for people and activities**.
 As you can see, people and activities are of the right granularity level for our organisation.
 Not only for having context independence, but also because we need to focus on improving the way of working in our organisation, never ever the people within it.
 This is also in line with Dave Snowden that is stating; “You can’t change a system one person at a time.” .
 When we have problems in our way of working in the organisation, it is always the system to blame, not the people.
 To always blame the system, and fixing all the found faults as well, is in Jidoka for Toyota a very important ingredient to fully respect their people.
 A famous quote by the quality guru W. Edwards Deming is “A bad system will beat a good person every time.” and shows similar thoughts as Toyota’s.
 So, in order to be innovative, we need to have a good system, where our people can thrive.

-In our organisations we have context independent (context-free) constraints, some kind of background constraints that always are present, like shared understanding, purpose and goals for the organisation, which Alicia states.
-And in our definition of an organisation, we have “with a particular purpose”, where purpose is a big constraint (in a positive sense) for what our way of working is meant for, i.e., manufacturing, service, software product development, hardware product development, etc. She also mentions some other context-free constraints, “preloaded in our mindset”, also called negative context-free constraints, like assumptions, bounding statements and cultural biases.
+In our organisations we have context independent (context-free) constraints, some kind of background constraints that always are present, like shared understanding, purpose and goals for the organisation, which Alicia states, which are valid before we chosen the context that the organisation is operating in.
+In our definition of an organisation, we have “with a particular purpose”, where an organisation’s chosen purpose is a big constraint (in a positive sense) for what our way of working is meant for, i.e., the context of manufacturing, service, software product development, hardware product development, etc. She also mentions some other context-free constraints, “preloaded in our mindset”, also called negative context-free constraints, like assumptions, bounding statements and cultural biases.
 Since they all belong to individuals, they are therefore on a too fine-grained granularity level, since we are heading for making a good system that is respecting our people, not gunning for changing them individually (to fit a bad system).

-It is these former context independent constraints of shared understanding, purposes and goals, that gives us a way of working, which in turn makes our organisation a somewhat more ordered complex adaptive system.
+It is these former context independent constraints of shared understanding, purposes and goals, that gives us a context and a way of working, which in turn makes our organisation a somewhat more ordered complex adaptive system.

 Alicia also mentions context-sensitive (enabling) constraints that are key to innovation.
-All innovation constitutes a new form of cohesiveness (for example an integration of parts to a product at an Integration Event; a temporal context-sensitive constraint) after closure of the loop of context-sensitive (enabling) constraints.
+All innovation constitutes a new form of cohesiveness (for example an integration of parts to a product at an Integration Event; a temporal context-sensitive constraint, according to Juarrero) after closure of the loop of context-sensitive (enabling) constraints.
 She states that closed loops create new endoskeleton for systems, organisations, enterprises, etc., and this new emergent in turn becomes the context-free constraints for any new component of the system.

 One way to view endoskeleton, is to refer to it as the rigid line hierarchy, that is by coherence, stabilising the organisation.
 The line hierarchy is not responsible for deliveries, but responsible for; administration, economy, a pool of the necessary resources, new technology focus, the competence, the career, the salaries, the education, the guilds, etc. This responsibility has feedback loops that can be slow, which means that decisions do not need to be fast, so a top-down control and command hierarchy is common and possible.
 If the context is a simple context, we are in the Obvious/Clear domain according to the Cynefin™ Framework, like manufacturing.
 In a simple context we already know what product to deliver to the customer as well as how we can manufacture the product if we are a manufacturing unit, so we focus on efficiency.

-But, in contexts with higher complexity, for example product development, we need a flexible structure that can deliver cross-functional solutions fast.
-This non-rigid delivery or virtual structure, works cross-functional in any direction, with resources from anywhere in the line hierarchy (structure).
-People working in the virtual structure, therefore achieve new T-shape in any direction necessary for solving all activities, so the product can be developed right.
-The virtual structure will take care of all necessary interactions and interdependencies between its parts to secure the closure of the loop of the context-sensitive (enabling) constraints, i.e. make the new cohesiveness for the new product or innovation.
-This means that the line hierarchy, the organisation’s endoskeleton, does not need to change frequently, as long as the virtual structure is not hampered to achieve new innovations.
+But, in contexts with higher complexity, for example product development, we need a flexible structure that can deliver cross-functional solutions fast, which means that we cannot make the processes too detailed, in order to achieve the needed cohesiveness of our system product.
+This non-rigid delivery (virtual) structure, works cross-functional in any direction over the line hierarchy (organisational structure), with resources from anywhere in the line hierarchy.
+People working in the virtual structure, therefore achieve new T-shape in any direction necessary for solving all activities, so the system product can be developed right.
+The virtual structure will take care of all necessary interactions and interdependencies between its parts to secure the closure of the loop of the context-sensitive (enabling) constraints, i.e. make the new cohesiveness for the new system product (innovation).
+This means that the line hierarchy, the organisation’s endoskeleton, does not need to change frequently, as long as the virtual structure is not hampered to achieve new system products.
 The virtual structure will secure a tremendous increase of interactions, interactions that are vital to nurture in any organisation, as Dr. Russell Ackoff often emphasized .
-If we look into our organizational principles, we can see that a hampered connectivity between our people will become a severe root cause, that will give many unintended consequences/symptoms all over the organisation.
-When having a context with higher complexity like product development, it means that we first of all need to focus on making the right product for the customer.
+If we look into our organizational principles, we can see that a hampered connectivity between our people will always become a severe root cause, that will give many symptoms/unintended consequences all over the organisation.

 Note!
 Do not forget that the reason for having a virtual structure as a delivery structure is an absolute necessity.
 The virtual structure together with projects for product development required by the US military in the 1950s was introduced because of the sub-optimisation caused by the line hierarchy structure (siloed organisation).
 Other important structures that we humans use are also architecture and planning structure of all activities to do, and we make all these structures in order to reduce complexity.